-MERGE is in the heart of the City of Greeley along US Highway 34.
-The City of Greeley is designated as a Rural Area with a population of 108,795 according to the 2020 Decennial Census.
+City of Greeley is designated as a Rural Area with a population of 108,795 according to the 2020 Decennial Census.
+According to the Eligible Project Costs, the MERGE project will qualify for all categories (MEGA, INFRA, and RURAL).
 The project will be approximately two and half miles west of the connection with US Highway 85, a north to south highway of regional importance.
-US Highway 34 is a critical eastwest transportation corridor for northern Colorado's fastest growing communities and an important regional connection between the region's largest population and employment centers: City of Greeley, City of Fort Collins, and City of Loveland.
-This project will have a benefit to a Historically Disadvantaged Communities in Greeley surrounding the MERGE project as shown in Figure 9.
+US Highway 34 is a critical east-west transportation corridor for northern Colorado's fastest growing communities and an important regional connection between the region's largest population and employment centers: City of Greeley, City of Fort Collins, and City of Loveland.
+This project will have a benefit to a Historically Disadvantaged Communities in Greeley surrounding the MERGE project as shown in Figure 3.